 The Muay Femeu fighting style is one that relies on skill and technique to win fights.
 These fighters possess the highest level of skill and are extremely difficult to counter at a high level.
 The top three greatest Muay Thai fighters of all time Saenchai, Samart, and Somrak are all Muay Femeu fighters.

-Muay Femeu fighters are able to combine all of the weapons of Muay Thai to beat their opponents in a number of ways Download the full episode of The Walking Dead Season 8.
+Muay Femeu fighters are able to combine all of the weapons of Muay Thai to beat their opponents in a number of ways.
 Against an aggressive fighter, a Muay Femeu fighter can sit back and outpoint their opponent, and against a Muay Khao style (Knee fighter) they can utilize footwork and sweeps to counter their opponent’s knees.

 While every fighter wants to be a Muay Femeu fighter, only the most skilled fighters have the combination of skills to excel in this style.
 Most Muay Femeu fighters come from gyms that emphasize skill and technique over brute force and power.